harshal-ships/cookbook/Google ADK/README.md

 4. Your **calendar shared** with the service account email — give it **“Make changes to events”**
 5. **Python 3.11+**

-Optional but recommended:

-- **Telegram bot** for booking confirmations and review/unavailable alerts

 ---